 Information not listed in the publication scheme

-If the information you wish to access is not included in our publication scheme or otherwise published by us, you may submit a request under FOISA or the EISRs to us, or download our information request form.
+If the information you wish to access is not included in our publication scheme or otherwise published by us, you may submit a request under FOISA or the EISRs to us via our online FOI request form, found to the left of this page, or download our information request form.
 We must provide it to you, unless an exemption applies.
 Your request does not have to explain why you want the information, but it may help us to deal with your request more satisfactorily.

 Other things to keep in mind when making your request are: